Strong valid inequalities for a class of concave submodular minimization problems under cardinality constraints: Introduction

 \subsection{Outline}

 We structure this paper as follows.
-In Section \ref{sect:prelim}, we set forth our notation and assumption, as well as review two classes of inequalities, the \textit{extended polymatroid inequalities} (EPIs) and the \textit{separation inequalities} (SIs).
+In Section \ref{sect:prelim}, we set forth our notation and review two classes of inequalities, namely the \emph{extended polymatroid inequalities} (EPIs) and the \emph{separation inequalities} (SIs).
 In Sections \ref{sect:EPI} and \ref{sect:sepa}, we exactly lift the aforementioned inequalities and obtain three classes of strong valid linear inequalities for $\conv{\mathcal{P}^2_k}$, which we call the lifted-EPIs, the lower-SIs, and the higher-SIs.
 Next, in Section \ref{sect:conv}, we provide a linear description of $\conv{\mathcal{P}^2_2}$ using the proposed inequalities and prove its completeness.
+We explain how to apply the proposed inequalities to the problem instances with three or more distinct weights, as well as how they can be extended for mixed-binary conic optimization problems in Section \ref{sect:ext}.
 In Section \ref{sect:comp}, we present a computational study on the mean-risk optimization problem with varying cardinality bounds to test the effectiveness of our proposed inequalities when used in a branch-and-cut algorithm.
-Lastly, in Section \ref{sect:conclude}, we explain how the proposed inequalities can be applied when there are more than two distinct weights.
-In addition, we include examples to illustrate the difficulty in constructing the complete linear description for general $\conv{\mathcal{P}^m_k}$.
+Lastly, in Section \ref{sect:conclude}, we include examples to illustrate the difficulty in constructing the complete linear description for general $\conv{\mathcal{P}^m_k}$.